oVirt/ovirt-site/source/develop/release-management/features/virt/headless-vm.html.md

   2. What is the IP of this VM, if needed, since if the Guest-Agent is not installed then the oVirt Engine won't know The VM IP.

+*   This feature works on all cluster levels.

-Note that all of the scenarios described above can be done via oVirt WebAdmin or UserPortal and in the future also via the REST API and SDK API.
+Note that all of the scenarios described above can be done via oVirt WebAdmin or UserPortal and in the future also via the REST API and oVirt SDK.

 ### Detailed Description